Pythonic Containers¶

 An easy way to check whether a dictionary has a key is to use the in

 operator.
-The basic syntax is element in container
+The basic syntax is element in container, and the result

 iterable, meaning that each of its elements can be inspected.
 This is